mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Upon issuance of a traffic ticket, an individual may choose to pay the ticket before the court date, if it is for an infraction, or be required to make an initial appearance in the court to enter a guilty or not guilty plea, if it is a felony or misdemeanor.

 An individual has the option of contesting an infraction to challenge the alleged charges.
 This may be done by entering a not guilty plea.
 A charged party who wants to enter this plea may do so in-person at the court or by mailing the ticket to the court with the applicable box properly checked.
 Usually, the courts provide more information and instructions on entering this plea on their websites.
 Instructions are also available on the traffic ticket.
-After a ticket is contested, the party is required to appear in court at a scheduled date to protest the charges before a judge.
+After a ticket is contested, the party is generally required to appear in court at a scheduled date to protest the charges before a judge.

 In Mississippi, tickets can be paid in-person, by mail, or online.
 Although there is no uniform system to make online payments, in most cases, Mississippi Justice and Municipal courts provide online payment platforms on their internet sites.
 Usually, information required to search and pay for tickets includes: